Builder - Simulation Development Platform

 Synopsis

-Containerised simulation builder and supporting DSE Language (DSE Lang).
+Containerised simulation builder with DSL (DSE Lang).

 Describe a Simulation